Recently I went to try & test this piece of standalone encoding software from the same developer who codes RadioBoss.

 Surely limiting it to a certain number of uses would be better than a horrible voice over the stream after so many minutes?

-The way the software is activated has changed it requires online activation these days whereas before it was just a name and the keycode to register it.
+The way DJsoft’s software is activated has changed it requires online activation these days whereas before it was just a name and the keycode to register it.

 Plus you can only run one copy of the software per computer so the software is useless for you if you’re planning on running more than one stream with the software.

-Radiocaster seems like a decent POS but again you could achieve the same with other freely available encoder solutions
+Radiocaster seems like a decent piece of encoding software but again you could achieve the same with other freely available solutions

-I think I’ll be sticking with a free encoding program it works just as well as RadioCaster.
+We think I’ll be sticking with a free encoding program we found it works just as well as RadioCaster.